IBM/teaching-your-monolith-to-dance/docs/application-management/README.md

 Congratulations!
 You've completed the workshop.
 Great job!
 A virtual "High Five" to you!

-Check out the [next steps](../resources.md) to continue your journey to cloud!
+Check out the [Next Steps](../resources.md) to continue your journey to cloud!